tigera/docs/calico-enterprise/reference/anomaly-detection.mdx

 May indicate a denial of service attack or other attacks.
 This anomaly could also indicate performance issues, like the slowness of processes or the excessive resource consumption.

+#### Inbound Service bytes anomaly

+ID: `bytes_in`.
+Looks for services that receive a high amount of data.
+This could indicate a denial of service attack, data exfiltrating, or other attacks.
+The detector looks for services with unusual replica sets, and unusual replica sets related to the cluster.

+#### Outbound Service bytes anomaly

+ID: `bytes_out`.
+Looks for pods that send a high amount of data.
+This could indicate a denial of service attack, data exfiltrating, or other attacks.
+The detector looks for pods with unusual replica sets, and unusual replica sets related to the cluster.

+#### Process bytes
+ID: `process_bytes`.
+Looks for the processes with an excessive number of bytes sent or received.
+May indicate problems with the processes, including excessive resource consumption due to attacks, or performance issues like process slowness or excessive resource consumption.

 #### Process restarts

 ID: `process_restarts`.
 Looks for pods with excessive number of the process restarts.
 May indicate problems with the processes, including excessive resource consumption due to attacks, or performance issues like process slowness or excessive resource consumption.